M-Krilano/Yeezus-Sentiment-Analysis/README.md

   object."
   https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object.html

-#### To Extract Data from twitter:
-- tweepy: twitter client authentication and requests to get tweets
-- json: to transfer tweet objects to dictionary

 #### To Store Data:
 - mysql: allows me to connect to database insert rows of data into my database